aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/book(Object Modeel).md

 bob.speak("Hello!")
 ```

 What `include` does is makes all the methods from `Speak` module, i.e., `speak` available to both  the `GoodDog` and `HumanBeing` class.
-This availability works in a very specific way that is revealed in the lookup path.
+The module methods are made avaialble to the class by adding the module in the method lookup path (or, inheritance chain).
 Hence, we can call the `speak` method on both `sparky` and `bob` in line 16 and 19 respectively.
+(If there had been a speak method in the class itself, that would be the first method that Ruby would grab, because the parent class comes prior to the module in the method look up path.)

 __Method Lookup__

 Ruby has a distinct method lookup path that it follows each time a method is called.
-(I suppose not all programs have this method look up path.
-Is that right?)
+Distinct method loop up path, but distinct from what?
+Distinct from constant look up path.

 ```ruby
 module Speak